sandiago21/llm_evaluation/README.md

 ## Optional / bonus answers

 - **Query-difficulty estimation.** The router predicts `correctness / latency` per (query, model).
 When the predicted score is below a threshold for the simple/faster models, we route to a stronger one; otherwise we keep the cheap model.
 The threshold is the lever for the difficulty/cost trade-off.
+Additionally, we could also predict the topic/category of the query, do an analysis over the training dataset of topics/categories where the simple/fast model(s) perform below expectations/needs/threshold and then on real time predict the topic/category of the query and if it lies on the topics/categories where the simple/fast model(s) underperform then only then route it to the better models.
 - **Cost-aware routing.** Swap the training target for either `correctness / latency` or `correctness − λ · token_cost` and retrain — no changes to the inference path needed.
-- **Transfer learning for prompts.** Partially.
-Reasoning-structure improvements, instruction clarity, and formatting constraints tend to transfer across models; tokenization sensitivity, instruction-tuning differences, and model-specific biases do not.
+- **Transfer learning for prompts.** Partially but not fully.
+Reasoning-structure improvements, instruction clarity, and formatting constraints tend to transfer across models.
+However, tokenization sensitivity, instruction-tuning differences, and model-specific biases tend not to.
 Treat transferred prompts as a strong starting point, not a finished product.
-- **Ensemble strategies.** When the router's confidence is low we can query multiple candidates and aggregate via majority vote or have an LLM rank the outputs.
+- **Ensemble strategies.** When the router's confidence is low we can query multiple candidates and aggregate via majority vote or have an LLM (LLM-as-a-Judge) rank the outputs.
 - **Online learning.** Stream production (query, model, correctness, latency) tuples back into a continually-updated router.
 The natural framing is a contextual bandit so the policy keeps exploring under distribution shift instead of locking in early winners.

 ---